1977

 He stuck closely to their highly original debut album, but many of his performances sounded tired, either because he was launching into yet another oft-repeated set, or because he was more distressed about the sound than he appeared.
 Much of his new material, which came later in the set, was very exciting and here his nervous vocal flights came into full play with Tina Wymouth's clean, expansive bass playing.

 I begged off tor the second night so as to avoid a rock 'n roll O.D. by Saturday and missed a spectacle that perhaps made the theatre better.
 Steel Tips had played first, a very visual novelty group with a schoolgirl sharing vocals (she looks 13 but claims she's 22) with a massive sweaty guy who looks like he got hit in the face with a bag of nickels.
-Stiv Bators out for blood - Pic coutesy of CBGBs website(Then the Dead Boys, less than amused at the lack of a sound check (they couldn't complain to their manager, who happens once again to be Hilly Krystal), and without guitarist Jimmy Zero (he was sick at home in Cleveland) took the stage in no mood for bad jokes.
+Then the Dead Boys, less than amused at the lack of a sound check (they couldn't complain to their manager, who happens once again to be Hilly Krystal), and without guitarist Jimmy Zero (he was sick at home in Cleveland) took the stage in no mood for bad jokes.
 It became apparent that the sound system was again incorrigible.
 Cheetah Chrome and company proceeded to trash the stage, leaving drums and assorted equipment littered about as many fans left.
 The band have since decided to play a free concert at the theatre to make it up.
 According to Rockin' Rudnick, though, The Dictators, equal billed with the Dead Boys, were inspired to come out and play what he called "the set of their lives."
 "I'm not even particularly a fan of theirs," continued Rudnick, "but that had to be the most exciting set I've ever seen them do.
 I think they felt responsible to the fans even though the Dead Boys had a legitimate complaint.
 "The Dics just got up there and played their asses off."

 By Wednesday the woeful sound system was banished and a slightly better one installed temporarily until a permanent system could be acquired.
 Again, and for the last time that week, a poor opening act started the show, the group Mars, handled by Ork Records mentor, Terry Ork.
 He exerts some influence on Hilly Krystal but the real culprit was Patti Smith, who was given the privilege of picking her own opening acts.
 Beware of Mars, a phony avant-garde rock group that is really a bunch of tuneless geeks in disguise.
 Richard Hell and Patti followed, but both did better sets the following nights.